 Every organization that offers services to the public is prohibited from discriminating against a person because of his/her disability.
 The ADA sets physical accessibility standards to public and private facilities offering goods or services to the public.
 Generally, these standards apply to buildings that were constructed or modified after 1990.

 When access to a public accommodation has been denied, the ADA provides a complaint procedure to eliminate any possible discrimination.
 If you feel you have been discriminated against, or have noticed a business that does not appear to be accessible for people with disabilities, there are several options you may want to consider.
 The list of options may be found under the section “Sources for Assistance” included on this website.

 Sources for Assistance

 - Frequently Asked Questions

-- Department of Public Works and Environmental Services (DPWES) enforces building code requirements in new construction and in building renovations.
-Many building code provisions include accessibility features for people with disabilities, but DPWES does NOT enforce the civil rights provisions of the ADA.
-More information about DPWES' role in ensuring that buildings in Fairfax County are accessible to people with disabilities.
+- Land Development Services (LDS) enforces building code requirements in new construction and in building renovations.
+Many building code provisions include accessibility features for people with disabilities, but LDS does NOT enforce the civil rights provisions of the ADA.
+More information about LDS' role in ensuring that buildings in Fairfax County are accessible to people with disabilities.